As mentioned in the previous post previous post in the Symmetric-key cryptosystems, both the sender and receiver use the same key - a secret key.

 There you’ll find how IV and Keys are generated.

 Cryptography needs an extra level of precision.
 So please comment or give me a hint if something is not precise as it should be.
-Please double check difficult moment, before you implement cryptography.
+Please double-check the difficult moment, before you implement cryptography.

 [^4:] AES instruction set.
 Some performance analysis showed an increase in throughput from approximately 28.0 cycles per byte to 3.5 cycles per byte with AES/GCM versus a Pentium 4 with no acceleration.